 When planting the foxtail lily bulb, choose a location in well-draining soil that has been enriched with compost or other organic matter.
 While adequate drainage is important with these plants, also keep in mind that they do not like overly dry situation either.

 Planting of foxtail lily flower usually takes place in autumn (around September).
 The tuberous roots, which are extremely brittle, should be planted about 4 inches deep with at least 2-3 feet of spacing between plants.
 For greater results, make the planting hole wide, leaving the bud or crown facing up.
 Also keep the crown within a couple inches of the soil surface but cover the remaining tuberous roots well.

 Once established, foxtail lilies require little care with exception to watering.
 In windy sites, the plants may need staking.

 Winter protection may also be needed, especially in cooler climates.
 Therefore, it’s usually recommended that plants be heavily mulched with straw, leaves, grass clippings, or other suitable material each fall.
 This is also important following planting.

 These plants sometimes take a while to fully establish but once they do, they will produce attractive flowers and may even reseed themselves.
 Those grown from seed, however, take much longer to produce blooms.

 While they do not appreciate disturbance, if overcrowding occurs, the foxtail lily flower can be lifted and divided during the autumn planting season.

-Common Foxtail Lilly Plant Problems
+Common Foxtail Lily Plant Problems